Bio1M/Bio1M.github.io/_posts/2018-12-04-1_midterm-resources.md

 slug: 1_midterm resources
 ---

-Tests and answer are available on the [midterm 2 page](/midterm2.html)
+Tests and answers are available on the [midterm 2 page](/midterm2.html)

 {% comment %}
 * [Notes](/materials/hominins.handouts.pdf) for [The hominins unit](/hominins.html)